KrauseFx/krausefx.com/_posts/2018-02-10-mac-privacy-sandboxed-mac-apps-can-take-screenshots.md

 meta: {}
 ---

-**Update 2019-06-04** Looks like Apple has fixed this issue with macOS Catalina
+**Update 2019-06-04** Apple has fixed this issue with macOS Catalina

 ## Facts